cameronxdx-cloud/Day-Trading/Basic Drawings/Trend Lines.md

 ## How Do I Know If Support Or Resistance Will Be Broken?

+*Identify the context by answering these questions*

 What is the current trend?

-How many touches does the level have?

 Is price coming from far or from near?

 What type of candles are forming?

+How many touches does the level have?